PacktPublishing/Build-Your-Own-Programming-Language/README.md

 **Clinton L. Jeffery**
 is Professor and Chair of the Department of Computer Science and Engineering at New Mexico Institute of Mining and Technology.
 He received his B.S. from the University of Washington, and M.S. and Ph.D. degrees from the University of Arizona, all in computer science.
 He has conducted research and written many books and papers on programming languages, program monitoring, debugging, graphics, virtual environments, and visualization.
 With colleagues, he invented the Unicon programming language, hosted on the Unicon website.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800204805">https://packt.link/free-ebook/9781800204805 </a> </p>